 Crispy ORange, Apricot + Herb BRINED cHICKEN tHIGHS, aPRICOT + Sage wINE sAUCE, Fried SAGE

-The first time I opened a bottle of wine was at 9 years old.
+The first time I opened a bottle of wine was at nine years old.

 Let me explain.

 My dad was out of town for work.
-My mom was at some sort of meeting or something for a couple of hours, and I was left at home with my then-teenage brothers.
-I decided I wanted to cook my mom something for dinner for when she returned home.
-I rummaged through our pantry shelves and fridge and pulled out chicken breasts, dried apricots, and dried sage leaves, I’m sure among some other miscellaneous ingredients.
-I then got to work.
+My mom was at a meeting for a couple of hours, and I was left at home with my then-teenage brothers.
+I set out to cook my mom a delicious dinner for when she returned home.
+After rummaging through our pantry shelves and fridge, I pulled out chicken breasts, dried apricots, and dried sage leaves, I’m sure among some other miscellaneous ingredients.
+I immediately got to work.

-If I remember correctly, I think I pounded the chicken breasts to flat, chopped up the apricots and made some sort of sage-Thanksgiving-esque filling, then wrapped it up in the chicken and cooked it somehow, some way.
+If I remember correctly, I think I pounded the chicken breasts to flatten them, chopped up the apricots and made a sort of Thanksgiving-esque sage filling.
+I then wrapped it up in the chicken and cooked it somehow, some way.
 I remember hearing my mom’s car pull up and quickly pulling a bottle of pinot grigio from the fridge, opening it up (screwtop, thankfully), and pouring her a glass of wine to accompany her probably very dry, very sad chicken roll-ups.
 I remember being so proud.
 I remember looking at it and thinking that I had actually just cooked for the first time.
-Though I’d spent the past 3 or so years loving cooking, I had merely whipped cream and made concerning desserts, attempted omelets and assisted my parents when able—I had never really cooked like that, all alone, until that night.
+Though I’d spent the past three or so years enthralled by cooking, I had merely whipped cream, made concerning desserts, attempted omelets and assisted my parents when able—I had never really cooked like that, all alone, until that night.

-2 years later, I created this website, and though it wasn’t named it at first, it eventually became named “Apricots and Sage,” after that night.
+Two years later, I created this website, and though it wasn’t named it at first, it eventually found its way home to “Apricots and Sage,” an ode to that night.
 I honestly don’t think I’ve ever attempted to recreate it, until now.

 Brine wise, this one is sweet, salty, acidic, and very astringent on its own — it will taste really salty.
-After a good 6-8 hours hanging out with the chicken, though, it infuses just the right amount of flavor into the chicken and creates a really juicy end result.
-I personally think bringing chicken thighs more than 8 hours just turns them to mush and is unnecessary, but if you must do it overnight, just try to take them out of the brine first thing in the morning and place them in a separate container until you are ready to cook them.
+After a good 6-8 hours hanging out with the chicken, though, it infuses just the right amount of flavor into the bird and creates a fantasically juicy end result.
+I personally think brining chicken thighs more than eight hours just turns them to mush and is unnecessary, but if you must do it overnight, just try to take them out of the brine first thing in the morning and place them in a separate container until you are ready to cook them.

 Crispy Orange, Apricot + Herb Brined Chicken Thighs, Apricot + Sage Wine Sauce, Fried Sage